NM-TAFE/modularity-and-2d-data-structures-susieoneil/readme.md

 ### Step 5: Create a Test Case

-Develop at least one test case for your refactored code.
-The test case should reside in the 'tests' directory.
+~~Develop at least one test case for your refactored code.
+The test case should reside in the 'tests' directory.~~
+- [x] Created a Test case for the Board class.

 ### Step 6: Implement 2D Data Structure

-Refactor the code such that it employs a 2D data structure for the tic-tac-toe game board.
+~~Refactor the code such that it employs a 2D data structure for the tic-tac-toe game board.~~
+- [x] Created a 2d list using list.copy().
+This was required to ensure each row was uniquely referenced.

 ### Step 7: Written Report